Abdal-Shahin/CINEMATIC-INSIGHTS-A-SQL-POWERED-EXPLORATION-OF-MOVIE-MAGIC/README.md

   <img src="https://github.com/user-attachments/assets/bfe579b5-f1f0-4bfe-a911-4e60625fc71f" alt="21" />
 </p>

 **5**.
-Movies that produced 500% profit and their rating was less than average rating for all movies
+Movies that produced more than 500% profit and their rating was less than average rating for all movies
 <p align="center">
   <img src="https://github.com/user-attachments/assets/d54e6407-cbce-4dc2-8463-7e124b3a5f6a" alt="31" />
 </p>